 Factory outlets?
 Try looking around Alexandria (close to the city, but they're spread out throughout the suburb) or Birkenhead Point or Homebush (both these places have outlet malls, but are further away).
-I know that there are Shopping bus tours you can join if you're really keen. over 5 years ago
+I know that there are Shopping bus tours you can join if you're really keen. almost 6 years ago

 A ferry trip to Manly, grab an ice-cream as you walk to the beach along the corso then turn right and walk along the beach path to Shelley Beach.
 It's more protected than the main beach.

 If you're more adventurous and have more time, you can take the bus from Manly wharf to Palm Beach.
 The bus travels along the northern peninsular suburbs.

 More adventurous still, is to take the ferry from Palm Beach jetty to Patonga and back.